 DR. JASON TERRELL serves as our Chief Medical Officer and Head of U.S. Operations.
-Effective January 1, 2016, Dr. Terrell was appointed to the position of Chief Medical Officer and Head of U.S. Operations on a full-time basis, having previously served in a part-time capacity as the Company's Chief Medical Officer and Head of U.S. Operations since March 2013.
-On February 3, 2017, Dr. Terrell was appointed Director and Chief Executive Officer of Volition America, and was additionally appointed a Manager and Vice President of Volition Vet on May 28, 2019 and August 7, 2019, respectively.
-Since February 2017, Dr. Terrell has also concurrently served as both a director and Chief Medical Diagnostics Officer of Generex Biotechnology Corporation (OTCMKTS: GNBT), a publicly-held biopharmaceutical company focused on developing or acquiring technologies that help pharmaceutical companies discover and develop medicines, and additionally as the non-executive chairman of the board of directors of Kiromic BioPharma, Inc. (a private company).
-Between January 2013 and October 2015, Dr. Terrell served on the board of directors of CDEX Inc., a publicly-held company developing drug validation technology, and between January 2012 and October 2015, as Medical Director of CDEX Inc. In addition, over the last six years, Dr. Terrell has built and sold multiple private diagnostic laboratories and currently serves as a National Franchise Corporate Medical Director for Any Lab Test Now, giving him oversight of over 70 franchises in 14 states.
+Effective January 1, 2016, Dr. Terrell was appointed to the position of Chief Medical Officer and Head of U.S. Operations on a full-time basis, having previously served in a part-time capacity in such positions since March 2013.
+On February 3, 2017, Dr. Terrell was appointed Director and Chief Executive Officer of Volition America, and was additionally appointed as a Manager and Vice President of Volition Vet on May 28, 2019 and August 7, 2019, respectively.
+Since February 2017, Dr. Terrell has also concurrently served as both a director and Chief Medical Diagnostics Officer of Generex Biotechnology Corporation (OTCMKTS: GNBT), a publicly held biopharmaceutical company focused on developing or acquiring technologies that help pharmaceutical companies discover and develop medicines, and additionally as the non-executive chairman of the board of directors of Kiromic BioPharma, Inc. (a private company) until September 2019.
+Since February 2017, Dr. Terrell has served as Affiliate Faculty in the Department of Oncology at The University of Texas Medical School at Austin.
+Between January 2013 and October 2015, Dr. Terrell served on the board of directors of CDEX Inc., a company developing drug validation technology, and between January 2012 and October 2015, as Medical Director of CDEX Inc. In addition, prior to joining Volition full-time, Dr. Terrell has built and sold multiple private diagnostic laboratories and currently serves as a National Franchise Corporate Medical Director for Any Lab Test Now, giving him oversight of over 70 franchises in 14 states.
 Dr. Terrell is a Texas-based doctor and earned a B.S. in Biochemistry from Hardin-Simmons University, where he graduated Summa Cum Laude, receiving the Holland Medal of Honor as the top graduate in the School of Science and Mathematics.
 He then attended the University of Texas at Houston Medical School and affiliate MD Anderson Cancer Center to become Doctor of Medicine.
 He undertook his General Medicine Internship, and Anatomic and Clinical Pathology Residency at Texas Tech University Health Sciences Center.
 In February 2014, Dr. Terrell was recipient of the Outstanding Young Alumni Award from Hardin-Simmons University.
-Dr. Terrell holds medical licenses in 14 states across the United States and has expertise in both clinical medicine and the laboratory diagnostics business.
+In October 2019, Dr. Terrell received the Pathfinder Award for Outstanding Leadership from The University of Texas Shepperd Leadership Institute.
+Throughout his career, Dr. Terrell has held medical licenses in 14 states across the United States and has expertise in both clinical medicine and the laboratory diagnostics business.
 He has a strong grounding in diagnostics and product commercialization and has both executive and board directorship experience with publicly traded companies in the biotechnology and pharmaceutical industries.
-Our board of directors has concluded that Dr. Terrell brings value to the Company with his strong grounding in both medicine and more specifically in diagnostics.
+Our board of directors has concluded that Dr. Terrell brings value to the Company with his vast experience in both medicine and diagnostics specifically.